Jesus in Islam: Sufism

 Early Sufis adopted the sayings of Jesus in the Sermon on the Mount and an ascetic dimension.
 The submission and sacrifice Jesus exemplified shows the Muslim is to be set apart from worldly compromises.
 In poetry and mysticism, Jesus was celebrated as a prophet close to the heart of God achieving an uncommon degree of self-denial.

 Although the writings developed over the centuries embellished Jesus' miracles, the lessons of Jesus can be seen as metaphors of the inner life.
 These rich and diverse presentations of Jesus in Sufi traditions are the largest body of Jesus-texts in any non-Christian tradition.

 The miraculous birth and life of Jesus becomes a metaphor for Rumi of the spiritual rebirth that is possible within each human soul.
 This rebirth is not achieved without effort; one needs to practice silence, poverty, and fasting—themes that were prominent in Jesus' life according to Islamic traditions.

 Ibn Arabi stated Jesus was Al-Insān al-Kāmil, the spirit and simultaneously a servant of God.
 Jesus is held to be "one with God" in whole coincidence of will, not as a being.
 Due to the spirit of God dwelling in Jesus, God spoke and acted through him.
-Yet Jesus is not considered to be God, but a person within God's word and spirit and a manifestation of God's attributes, like a mirror.
+Yet Jesus is not considered to be God, but a person within God's word and spirit and a manifestation of God's attributes, like a mirror, a view resembling Nestorian traditions.

 The conception of Jesus as described by Ibn Arabi (d.
 1240), an Andalusian scholar, Sufi mystic, poet and philosopher, in the Bezels of Wisdom: